 This section contains support documents for various topics you may encounter while using department resources.
 If you can't find the answers you're looking for here, please contact EECS IT Support directly.

-If I go on co-op or am not enrolled in classes for a semester, will my EECS email address expire?
-No, EECS email addresses are valid until graduation.
-See Email for more information.
+If I go on co-op or am not enrolled in classes for a semester, will my EECS account expire?
+No, EECS accounts are valid until graduation.

 Files / Home Area

 What are the limits on disk usage?
-Currently the EECS department provides up to 2Gb of file storage to users.
+Currently the EECS department provides up to 5GB of file storage to users.
 See Disk Quotas for more information.